What is a travel vaccine and can you claim it on health insurance?

 If you travel frequently, you may want to look into private health insurance that includes cover for travel vaccinations as part of your extras cover.
+Or check if you have it already in your current policy.
 For example, ahm Super Extras covers up to $60 for each item above the general patient PBS amount.

 Vaccination costs vary depending on the type of vaccine and the administrator.
 Single vaccines can range from $45 to $85 each, with new vaccines costing more.
 You may need follow-up doses, which is why it is important to get your vaccinations at least six to eight weeks before you plan to travel.